5GEVE/5geve-wp3-dcm-deployment/README.md

 $ git checkout dev # if exists - if not, use master branch or whatever
 ```

-### 6. Compress 5geve-wp3-dcm-handler project and put it in this Ansible project as file (only if Kafka broker is not the one from IWL)
+### 6. Compress 5geve-wp3-dcm-handler project and put it in this Ansible project as file (only if Kafka broker is the one from IWL)

 The easiest way to transfer the 5geve-wp3-dcm-handler project to the DCM server without having to exchange private keys or related (and confidential) information is to compress the 5geve-wp3-dcm-handler project and send it to the DCM server, where it would be decompressed and executed afterwards.